 I’m Miriam – founder, and Miriam A of the Miriams.
 I am a huge fan of theatre and live art, Storytelling may seem like a genre of performance but to me every piece of art is storytelling, hence the name.

-I first found my calling working in the press office at the Edinburgh Fringe, the biggest open arts festival in the world.
-I quickly saw that I could combine my love of theatre with my love of media.
-I realised I could help artists connect to their audiences, support great journalism, and still be the one sitting forward on the edge of her chair.
+I started out in festivals working in the press office at the Edinburgh Fringe, the biggest open arts festival in the world.
+Having trained as an journalist and having an avid obsession with the media (newspapers back then), I realised I could help artists connect to their audiences, support great journalism, and be in the room with the world’s best theatre makers.

-These days, I am thrilled to work with a wide range of individual projects.
+These days, I am thrilled to work with a wide range of individual projects, and being able to put feminist and queer work first.
+Working with Summerhall, Briefs Factory and many other self-starting, self-funding brave and brilliant performance makers from across the world is a privilege.
 I come to the work with an insider mindset, having been on so many sides of the desk.
-I get incredibly invested in my artists and find true satisfaction in making sure that artists and audiences alike have the best experiences they can.
-It is wonderful to be part of a team—in the role I was born to play.
+I get incredibly invested in my artists and do still get a kick out of ensuring that artists and audiences alike have the best experiences they can.
+I also can be found on Don’t Speak, a new podcast by myself and Arts Writer Amy Taylor.

 With a longterm love of performance and visual art, at Storytelling I’ve found my niche.
 In working disjointedly at Summerhall since 2011, I fell in love with experimental performance art – I really do believe that art can change hearts and minds and save the world.
 Getting to work with the game changers on our books is an incredible honour and privilege!

 Hi!
 My background is in journalism, music and content editing, and all told, I’ve somehow managed to get five or so years experience doing that in some nice places, before landing here, the nicest of them all.
 I love good stories and good characters, and try to be enthusiastic by default.